Capurganá and Sapzurro

 Playas de Providencia

-Barely noticeable on a map, the San Andrés Archipelago is comprised of three islands, one of them being Providencia.
-Though these tiny islands are closer to Nicaragua than they are to Colombia, they are the ultimate vacation spot for those on the mainland.
+The San Andrés archipelago consists of three major islands, one of them being Providencia.
+Though these tiny islands are closer to Nicaragua than they are to Colombia, they are the ultimate vacation spot for mainland Colombians.
 The diving and snorkeling conditions are impeccable.
 The golden sand and friendly locals only add to the bliss.

 If you’re hoping to get off the beaten path, Palomino is the perfect place.
-The town and its pristine beach rest quietly on the Caribbean coast of Colombia at the foothills of The Sierra Nevada Mountains.
+The town and its pristine beaches rest quietly on the Caribbean coast of Colombia.
 You’ll probably have the beach to yourself with the exception of a few locals.
-The nearby Sierra Nevada Mountains provide the perfect backdrop, creating rich, abundant biodiversity.
+The Sierra Nevada de Santa Marta, with its rich biodiversity, provides the perfect backdrop.

-The town of Nuquí is a tropical hideaway on the edge of Colombia’s densest jungle, at the shores of the dark Pacific Ocean.
-The Chocó region of Colombia offers an entirely different beach that you must experience.
-In this region, land and sea seem to crash together.
-You’ll see incredible flora, like orchids in every color possible and ferns bigger than people.
-The dark and mysterious Pacific hosts hundreds of humpback whales that come to breed in the bay from June to October.
+The town of Nuquí is a tropical hideaway on the edge of Colombia’s densest jungle, at the shores of the Pacific Ocean.
+You’ll find an entirely different type of beach in the Chocó region, where land and sea seem to crash together.
+Here, you’ll see orchids in every color possible and gigantic ferns dominating the landscape, while the ocean homes hundreds of humpback whales that come to breed in the bay from June to October.